Estimated Tax Payments for US Expats: Rules, Deadlines & More

 - Divide the amount you expect to owe into four parts to cover your quarterly estimated tax payments.

 Alternatively, you can calculate your income and tax liability for each individual quarter.
-The quarterly payments do not have to be equal.
+The quarterly payments do not have to be equal in amount.
 This may be the best option if your income fluctuates throughout the year.

 Consider opening a separate savings account for your taxes.
 As you receive income, you can set a percentage of it aside for your estimated tax payments.
 For example, if your tax bill is typically 30% of your income, deposit 30% of all income you receive into your dedicated savings account.
 This will simplify your calculations and ensure you have the money ready when it’s time to pay.